-Hello Aerial Yogis!
-This beginner LOW SWING Aerial Yoga tutorial covers shoulder stand variations + basic supported bridge.
-These are great poses for strengthening the legs, booty, and core, as well as provide a gentle, supported inversion for your back.
-Visit upliftactive.com for more videos and your aerial yoga needs.
+The low swing shoulder stand variations and bridge poses are great for strengthening the legs, booty, and core, as well as providing a gentle, supported inversion for your back.

-For this pose, you're gonna want to start with a low swing hammock about one foot from the ground.
-Kneel in front of your fabric and position the hammock along the tops of your hips.
-Lean into the fabric and make sure that this is at a comfortable spot for you, as the fabric will be supporting your lower body for the next few poses.
+For this pose, you will start with a low-swing aerial yoga hammock about one foot from the ground.
+Kneel in front of your fabric and position the hammock along the top of your hips.
+Next, lean into the fabric and ensure that this is comfortable for you, as the fabric will support your lower body for the next few poses.

-When you're ready we're gonna move into our supported bridge.
-Walk your feet out in front of you make sure that your hips are square and then lean back leading with your hand onto the ground.
+When you're ready, we'll move into our supported bridge.
+Walk your feet out in front of you, ensure your hips are square, and then lean back, leading with your hand onto the ground.
 Lower your upper body to the ground.
-Squeeze your belly in and engage your core, engage your thighs and your glutes and bring your body into a straight line.
-For an added shoulder stretch you can clasp your hands together and press them against your mat.
+Then, squeeze your belly, engage your core, thighs, and glutes, and bring your body into a straight line.
+You can clasp your hands together and press them against your mat for an added shoulder stretch.

-To do this, press your hands back firmly against the ground and you're gonna reach out with your leg one at a time.
-Lift off with your leg into a straddle and wrap around the outside of your fabric.
-Extend your foot and hook, do the same thing with your other leg so that both of your legs are wrapped up in the fabric.
+To do a shoulder stand, press your hands firmly against the ground and reach out with your legs one at a time.
+Next, lift off with your leg into a straddle and wrap around the outside of your fabric.
+Extend your foot and hook, and do the same thing with your other leg to wrap both legs up in the fabric.

 You should feel very secure and supported in this pose.
-It's a nice release for your back it's a little bit more supportive than the traditional inversions.
-There's a couple of variations that you can go onto from here, like a straddle.
-Your lower body should be supported by your hammock so you can slowly unwrap your legs and extend them.
+It's a nice release for your back and a little more supportive than the traditional yoga inversions.
+There are a couple of variations that you can go onto from here, like a straddle.
+Your hammock should support your lower body so you can slowly unwrap and extend your legs.